moritzrinow/aspnetgeo/README.md

 #### The GeoIp data structure

 The name dictionaries are designed to be: locale ("en", "de" etc.) -> name.
-The codes should come as ISO-2 codes.
+The continent & country codes should come as ISO alpha-2.

 ```csharp
 public interface IGeoIp